Semaun: Politics

-In 23 May 1920, the Communist Party of Indonesia (originally the Partai Komunis Hindia, changed to 'Indonesia' a few months later) was founded after the deportation of the Dutch founders of the ISDV.
+On 23 May 1920, the Communist Party of Indonesia (originally the Partai Komunis Hindia, changed to 'Indonesia' a few months later) was founded after the deportation of the Dutch founders of the ISDV.
 Semaun became its first chairman.
 The PKI initially was a part of Sarekat Islam, but political differences over the role of class struggle and of Islam in nationalism between Semaun's PKI and the rest of SI led to an organizational split by October.
 At the end of that year he left Indonesia for Moscow, and Tan Malaka replaced him as chairman.
 Upon his return in May 1922, he regained the chairmanship and tried, with limited success, to restore PKI influence over the sprawling SI organization.
+Together with Alimin and Darsono, Semaoen realised Sneevliet's ideals to enlarge and strengthen the communist movement in the Dutch East Indies.
+The attitude and principles of communism adopted by Semaoen made his relationship with other SI members tenuous.
+On 23 May 1920, after deporting the initial ISDV cadres, Semaoen changed the ISDV to the Indies Communist Party.
+Seven months later, the name was changed to the Indonesian Communist Party with Semaoen as its first chairman.
+The PKI was originally part of Sarekat Islam, but differences in understanding led the two major forces in SI to split in October 1921.
+At the end of that year he left Indonesia for Moscow, and Tan Malaka succeeded him as Chairman.
+After returning to Indonesia in May 1922, he regained the position of Chairman and tried to regain influence in the SI but was unsuccessful.